Updated August 31, 2015

 Demand for shark fins

 Shark ‘finning’, the removal of only the fins from sharks and dumping the remainder of the animal while at sea, is illegal in Canada; however, Canada is importing unsustainable shark products, including fins, for consumption and, globally, the growing trade of shark fins has become a threat to many shark species.
 The fin trade today is considered to be a primary driver in shark exploitation.

 Changes in the marine environment

-Destructive fishing activities, marine waste and coastal developments can have serious impacts on marine habitats which sharks depend on.
+Destructive fishing activities, pollution and coastal developments can have serious impacts on marine habitats upon which sharks depend.
 Climate change impacts on the marine ecosystem can also be a cause of concern for sharks, particularly in terms of how population distributions and habitats for sharks, as well as their prey, may be affected.

 - Twenty-eight species of shark have been reported in Canadian waters; fourteen in the Pacific and twenty in the Atlantic and Arctic.
 Close to half of these species are considered to be globally threatened.